0x8366/ctf-writeups/Hero CTF – Whac-A-Mole.md

 The primary idea is to segment the mole regions by color.
 The moles have a consistent brown/orange hue, which is easy to isolate in HSV space.
 After thresholding, a bit of morphological cleanup removes noise.
 Then `connectedComponentsWithStats` gives the number of distinct connected regions—each corresponding to a mole.

-Here’s the final script I used:
+Here’s the script I used:

 ```python
 from pwn import *